 The goal of treatment is to get rid of the fleas.
 This can be done by treating your home, pets, and outside areas with chemicals (pesticides).
 Small children should not be in the home when pesticides are being used.
 Birds and fish must be protected when chemicals are sprayed.
 Home foggers and flea collars do not always work to get rid of fleas.
 If home treatments do not work, you may need to get professional pest control help.

-You can us an over-the-counter 1% hydrocortisone to relieve itching.
+You can use an over-the-counter 1% hydrocortisone cream to relieve itching.
 Antihistamines you take by mouth may also help with itching.